Know Your ADA Wheelchair Ramp Requirements

 Handrails and Edge Protection on Curb Ramps

 Handrails and edge protection are not required on curb ramps as long as the rise is 6" or less and the ramp is 36" wide.
-Curb ramps designs typically feature side flares to eliminate a drop-off and assist with maneuvering the wheelchair.
+Curb ramps typically feature side flares to eliminate a drop-off and assist with maneuvering the wheelchair.

 Maximum Slope of Side Flares